 zł89.99 – zł269.99

-Nothing is easier to start smoking meat, than beef ribs.
+Beef ribs are the perfect way to begin learning how to smoke meat..
 Normally it beef ribs are tough.
-Super touch.
-That’s why you need 8 hours to smoke.
+Super tough.
+That’s why you will need close to 8 hours of smoking.
 Perfect for lunch or what we call breakfast at the farm.

 Four paths to tenderness